TenaciousBen/angularjs-pair/readme.md

 2. Do as much of the test as you can within the hour
 3. Commit regularly, then push at the end

+Run gulp from powershell/git each time you make a change, and head to pair.luxtripper.co.uk to access your site!

 ## Tasks

 1. Present a view of all hotels, sortable by city or price per night, and filterable by maximum price per night